Eyes Closed, Safety On: Protecting Multimodal LLMs via Image-to-Text Transformation: Experiments

 \subsubsection{Necessity of excluding images.}

 In ECSO, the unsafe image-text pairs are queried again with images converted to captions.
 A critical design of ECSO is that the actual images are discarded in this stage.
 Here, we show that the absence of image is the key to generate safer responses.
 To ablate this feature, we insert the image features to MLLMs \textbf{in addition to} the query-aware caption.
-Figure \ref{fig_noimg_mmsafe} and Table \ref{table_noimg_vlsafe} show the harmless rate of LLaVA-1.5-7B on MM-SafetyBench (SD+OCR) and VLSafe (examine), respectively.
-For both benchmarks, the harmless rate decreases by a large margin with images are incorporated.
-Hence, ECSO is indeed restoring safety mechanism of pre-aligned LLMs, and totally different from multimodal Chain of Thoughts (MM-CoT)~\cite{zhang2023multicot,chen2023can} that succeed only via more reasoning steps or multi-turn self-moderation.
+Figure \ref{fig_noimg_mmsafe} and Table \ref{table_noimg_vlsafe} show the harmless rates of LLaVA-1.5-7B on MM-SafetyBench (SD+OCR) and VLSafe (examine), respectively.
+On both benchmarks, the harmless rate decreases by a large margin with images are incorporated.
+Hence, ECSO is indeed restoring the safety mechanism of pre-aligned LLMs, and very different from multimodal Chain of Thoughts (MM-CoT)~\cite{zhang2023multicot,chen2023can} that succeeds only via more reasoning steps or multi-turn self-moderation.

-Furthermore, we find that the performance drop is more significant on MM-SafetyBench than that on VLSafe, which can be explained by the differences in sources of malicious contents.
-Specifically, MM-SafetyBench and VLSafe attack at the image and text modalities, respectively.
+Furthermore, we find that the performance drop is more significant on MM-SafetyBench than that on VLSafe.
+This can be explained by the differences in sources of malicious contents.
+MM-SafetyBench attacks the image modality, while VLSafe attacks the text modality.
 Hence, MM-SafetyBench, with images visible to the MLLMs, is more prone to be induced.